Raigyo/the-watch-apprun-js/README.md

 * counter-web (Counter as web component)
 * apprun-exemples (Official AppRun demo)

-## How to
+## How to?

-- Clone the repo
-- Then IN the exemples folders:
+Clone the repo, then IN the exemples folders:

 * Use _npm install_ to install dependencies
 * Use _npm start_ to start the dev server